SiouxsieAsylum/practice-express-app/README.md

 ->Cheat sheet!!!!
 APIs written as JSON objects can be declared as you need them by writing the object and saving it as a variable.
 Then using the route setter `response` (the `app.get(route, function(req,res){res.json(obj);})` ) to send it out throught the server.

+#Views
+views are the client-side face of the app.
+Unlike index.html, a view has to be set as the default when routing.